oracle-livelabs/converged/obaas/deploy-cloudbank/deploy-cloudbank.md

 1. Start a tunnel to the backend service.

-    The Oracle Backend for Spring Boot and Microservices admin service is not exposed outside of the Kubernetes cluster by default.
+    The Oracle Backend for Spring Boot and Microservices admin service is not exposed outside the Kubernetes cluster by default.
 Use kubectl to start a port forwarding tunnel to establish a secure connection to the admin service.

     Start a tunnel using this command: